255 MAIN STREET ACTON, MA 01720

 What damage can grinding teeth cause?

 Over time, teeth grinding can cause severe damage to teeth and lead to other health issues.
-Teeth grinding removes enamel from teeth which cannot be replaced.
+Teeth grinding removes enamel from teeth, which cannot be replaced.
 It also may cause headaches and jaw pain.
+Ultimately, you may need dental bonding, veneers, or crowns if you damage your teeth.

 What vitamin deficiency causes teeth grinding?

 Having a vitamin deficiency may trigger patients to grind their teeth.
-Patients deficient in calcium, or magnesium may be more prone to grind their teeth.
+Patients deficient in calcium or magnesium may be more prone to grind their teeth.
+Taking daily multivitamins can help reduce this deficiency.

 Can teeth heal from grinding?

 Teeth cannot recover from damage caused by teeth grinding.
-When patients grind their teeth it damages their enamel.
-Patients can protect their teeth against further damage with a mouthguard, but they cannot reverse prior damage.
+When patients grind their teeth, it damages their enamel.
+Patients can protect their teeth against further damage with a mouthguard but cannot reverse prior damage.
 Tooth enamel does not grow back.

 What is the best way to stop grinding your teeth?